xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

         The id must not exceed 30 characters

       - id with space
-        The spec says: 'The user id must not contain a space' so we need to create an id containing a space.
+        The spec says: 'The user id must not contain a space', so we need to create an id containing a space.

       - leading space
         An id with leading space or spaces.
-As the id will be trimmed we also should consider a too short ID with leading space.
+As the id will be trimmed, we also should consider an ID with a leading space that is too short.
 We expect that the application checks the length after trimming.

       - too short but with leading space or spaces